Monday, August 25, 2014

 Will the tidy, more efficient ME replace it?

-One thought -- We've started planning a wedding at my house, and it occurs to me what a nice gift the ME Journal would be.
+One thought -- We're planning a wedding at my house, and it occurs to me what a nice gift the ME Journal would be.

 Suppose the wedding party wrote something on the pages about the day, then uploaded pictures, video and whatever via the QR codes then gifted the book along with the free account and password for each book so the lucky recipient could page through the book and view the special day at leisure.